Sleeping in Airports

 3. Browse the shops

-ShoppingShopping is an entirely acceptable way to pass your layover.
-Whether you’re searching for souvenirs, treating yourself, or just seeing how slowly you can browse every single shop, you’ll do pretty good here.
-Both Terminals offer a range of shops, from convenience stores to bookstores and newsstands to Duty Free and boutiques.
+Shopping is an entirely acceptable way to pass your layover.
+Whether searching for souvenirs, treating yourself, or seeing how slowly you can browse every shop, you’ll do pretty well here.
+Both Terminals offer a range of shops, from convenience stores to bookstores and newsstands to Duty-Free and boutiques.
 The most Canadian option is Hudson’s Bay Company, which has been around for nearly 350 years!
-In general, you’ll find the same brands in each Terminal, so you may not need to bop to the other Terminal unless you really want to get in more steps.
+You’ll find the same brands in each terminal, so you may not need to skip to the other terminals unless you want to get in more steps.

 4. Take in the art

 The airport hosts a permanent collection of works from worldwide artists.
 Terminal 1 also houses several rotating exhibitions, often in partnership with nearby institutions like the Royal Ontario Museum.
-The particularly noteworthy “A Scene from the Late Jurassic” features full skeletons of two dinosaurs!
+The particularly noteworthy “A Scene from the Late Jurassic” features complete skeletons of two dinosaurs!

 5. Freshen up